-Beyond Carson, Kelsey and two other industry executives founded the FinServ Foundation, a nonprofit empowering the next generation of financial professionals through coaching, mentorship, and community.
-The foundation partners with 19 historically black colleges and universities across the nation and forms cohorts for students looking to thrive in financial services.
+Beyond Carson, Kelsey and two other industry executives founded FinServ Foundation, a nonprofit that empowers the next generation of financial professionals through coaching, mentorship and community.
+The foundation partners with more than 15 historically black colleges and universities across the nation and forms cohorts for students looking to thrive in financial services.

-Kelsey has also been recognized for her efforts in leadership, most recently by Young Nebraskans as their Leadership and Professional Development of the Year (2021).
-She has helped Carson earn numerous awards, including being named a Best Place to Work by InvestmentNews and a finalist for Best Firm Culture by Private Asset Management.
-She is regularly featured in industry publications like Financial Advisor IQ and InvestmentNews, and she is a member of the Omaha Chamber’s 44th Leadership Class.
+Kelsey has been recognized for her efforts in leadership, most recently by Young Nebraskans as their Leadership and Professional Development of the Year (2021).
+She has helped Carson earn numerous awards, including being one of the Best Places to Work in Omaha and a Best Place to Work by InvestmentNews.
+She is regularly featured in industry publications like Financial Advisor IQ and InvestmentNews, and in Spring 2022, she graduated from the Greater Omaha Chamber’s 44th Leadership Class.

 When not chasing her three children around the house, Kelsey and her husband enjoy running, golfing and planning activities with friends and family.